-Medicaid is a cornerstone of New York’s health insurance system, providing coverage for five million of the state’s residents, including three million in New York City.
+Medicaid is a cornerstone of New York’s health insurance system, providing coverage for six million of the state’s residents, including more than three million in New York City.

 Did you know?

-About 5.3 million New Yorkers were enrolled in Medicaid as of February 2013, including:
+Just over 6 million New Yorkers were enrolled in Medicaid as of March 2017, including:

-- Implementing Medicaid Health Homes in New York: Early Experience
+- Medicaid in New York: Fostering Collaboration to Improve Health

-The Fund established the Medicaid Institute™ in 2005 to provide information and analyses explaining New York’s Medicaid program in order to help all stakeholders explore options for redesigning, restructuring, and rebuilding the Medicaid program.
+United Hospital Fund established the Medicaid Institute™ in 2005 to provide information and analyses explaining New York’s Medicaid program, in order to help all stakeholders build a more effective health care system for low-income New Yorkers.

 Medicaid provides a broad range of health care services to diverse groups of New Yorkers.
-The program’s responsibilities include four main roles:
+The program’s responsibilities include three main roles:

 • Providing health insurance to low-income families;